hryalexis/toolbox-matlab-sentinel-1-sm-doris/README.md

 Mode_O2I:               YES        Extr_Lidar2010_5m_BLID.r4.hdr #For the SNOV OI2
 ```

-# Authors / developers
+# Authors

-The contributors are:
+The authors are:
   - Alexis Hrysiewicz (Laboratoire Magmas et Volcans)
   - Delphine Smittarello (IsTerre)

+The authors thank Louis-Philippe Rousseau for the reading functions of the Snetinel-1 SLC.